MoOx/react-native-transparent-status-and-navigation-bar/README.md

 ⚠️ If you use React Native `StatusBar` with `barStyle` as the only prop, the background will be affected as by default React Native module deactivate transluscent/transparent mode.
 Simple workaround is to always send use 2 props to ensure React Native doesn't rollback some of the setup made by this module.
 You can simply always use `<StatusBar translucent={true} backgroundColor={"transparent"} /* your props like barStyle etc*/ />`.
-You can also create your own `StatusBar` that will just always send this props or use the status bar module provided by this module `TransparentStatusBar` which does exactly this.

-`TransparentStatusAndNavigationBar.init()` should modify React Native `StatusBar` default values to prevent this problem.
-Read carefully setup instructions before opening an issue.

 ### During a few _milliseconds_ on launch, status bar and navigation bar won't be transparent.